mxjoly/react-ssr-setup/README.md

 ## Installation

 Clone the repository, `cd` into the directory and run `npm install` on your command line to install all the dependencies.
-You're ready to go now!
+You're ready to go now !

 ## Usage